hseipp/jitsi-meet-ibmcloud-ks/README.md

 <!-- Not always needed, but a scope helps the user understand in a short sentance like below, why this repo exists -->
 ## Scope

-The purpose of this project is to provide an example IBM Cloud Kubernetes Service use case.
+The purpose of this project is to provide an example IBM Cloud Kubernetes Service use case that might be helpful for some during the pandemic.
-It provides a script that creates a free instance of IBM Cloud Kubernetes Service and installs a [Jitsi Meet](https://jitsi.org/) containerized instance on the Kubernetes cluster.
+It provides a script that creates a free IBM Cloud Kubernetes Service cluster and installs a [Jitsi Meet](https://jitsi.org/) containerized instance on top of it.

 ## Prerequisites